Program: Single Subject Preliminary Credential

 - Individual Induction Plan (IIP) (completed in SED 555S).

-- Overall GPA of 2.75 since admission with GPA of 3.0 in professional education courses.
+- Overall GPA of 2.75 since admission with a GPA of 3.0 in professional education courses.

-- A grade of “C” or better in all required classes.
+- Grades of “C” or better in all required classes.

 - Knowledge of the U.S. Constitution (course or exam).